 Ok, a bunch of things to say about this gig, and I'm afraid not all of them are positive, but here goes.

 Do you remember those puzzles we used to do as nippers.
 You know, fit the square peg in the square hole.
 Well, evidently the person who books the tours for openers Novocaine spent their entire childhood putting the square peg in the round hole.
 I mean, I think they supported Motorhead a while back, and now Paradise Lost.
 It doesn't really work.
 Sure, more liberal minds are needed, a willingness to adapt, but really, I don't think they're comfortable with what they perceive these audiences to be (metal!!!!) and vica versa.
 It's not that they're bad, they aren't, but they don't work here.
 They deserve the opportunity to play to interested people, instead of an extremely minimalistic audience.
 The crowd went mild summed things up perfectly.
 Brain sounded good, and Million Miles, but they need an audience.
-They need the right support to shine through.
+They need the right support slot to shine through.
 They need someone working for them who didn't fail at those schoolkid tests.

 Siegmen.
 Who?
 Yeah, same here.
-Never heard of them before, and frankly, my life won't feel devestated if I never here them before.
+Never heard of them before, and frankly, my life won't feel devestated if I never hear them again.
 Industrial cliche.
 NIN pastiche.
 Sure, 2 guitarists, but presence, personality.
 They got a slightly better response than Novocaine, but that I hope, was merely due to there being a few more people around.
 Instantly forgettable.
 Sorry.
 Maybe I was just on an increasingly common bad night!

 So where were people.
 By the time Paradise Lost came on, there was a respectable crowd, but that was all.
 Respectable.
 It's been a great deal fuller in the past.
 Maybe everyone was doing exams.
 But it was eerie.
 I don't know that I've seen Rock City so devoid of an atmosphere for a major band before.
 Is it a result of PL pushing out the boat with the last album.
 I don't know.